Capote (garment)

+serves as a functional equivalent of the Hudson's Bay Company blanket coat.

+The Hudson's Bay blanket coat served as a template for the Mackinaw jacket.

 The English language adopted the French word capote at least as early as 1812.

 Habitant capote

 In the early 1600s, French sailors traded their capotes to the Micmac in North America.
 By 1619, the French habitants were also wearing capotes.
 Fifty years later, the habitants wore an altered form of the capote, possibly based on the then fashionable justacorps, or on the French military uniforms of soldiers stationed in New France at the time, such as the Carignan-Salières Regiment.
 The altered knee length version had no buttons and was worn with a military sash (Ceinture fléchée).
 The habitant capot was no longer the sailors' capot nor the soldiers' capote, but something distinct, combining features from both.

 Capot is the Quebec French word that described this unique winter jacket.
 From capot came the verb encapoter or s'encapoter also in Quebec French (meaning to put on a capot and other winter accessories before going out).